getdirty75/asymetrics/src/articles/cymande-the-message.md

 <br>

 One year later in France it was the turn of Claude M’Barali aka [Mc Solaar](https://en.wikipedia.org/wiki/MC_Solaar), produced by [Jimmy Jay](https://www.youtube.com/channel/UCJD2TLBHu9T2vWeBgqiDTBw) to kick his version of the Cymande anthem right out of the park. **« Bouge De La »** was a big commercial success in France for the early nineties, and was even considered like the first rap hit in the country.
-It got a lot of air play, leading to mainstream fame in the Francophone world & a legendary status ever since…with its lyrics studied in the class rooms, at the same rank as French poetry…
+It got a lot of air play, leading to mainstream fame in the francophone world & a legendary status ever since…with its lyrics studied in the class rooms, at the same rank as french poetry…

 <iframe width="100%" height="315" src="https://www.youtube-nocookie.com/embed/M_aQ9S6VG6k" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen referrerpolicy="origin"></iframe>